Click here to view the Tax Planning Guide.

 The tax deadline is right around the corner.
 With April 18th looming, Tax Director Kris Miller and Tax Team Member Seth Wilkerson address extensions in this week’s Tax Tips, just in case you haven’t been able to pull all of your information together.
 Click here to take a look.

 Crosslin has added two directors to the firm’s growing roster.
-Steven Apa has joined the team as director of forensic, litigation and valuation services and Gary Aldridge will serve as director of entrepreneurial business services.
+Steven Apa has joined the team as director of forensic, litigation and valuation services and Gary Aldridge will serve as director of accounting and business solutions.

 Apa brings more than 30 years of accounting and consulting experience to the firm, most recently serving as a senior consultant for both Citigroup and MasterCard in New York.
 He has worked as an internal audit manager and forensic investigator for the New York Power Authority and earlier with CBIZ, Cohn Reznick, and PwC.
 His professional certifications include Certified Public Accountant (CPA), Certified Financial Forensics (CFF), Certified Fraud Examiner (CFE), Certified Fraud Specialist (CFS), Certified Internal Controls Auditor (CICA), and Certified Global Management Accountant (CGMA).

 He is a member of the American Institute of Certified Public Accountants (AICPA), the New York State Society of Certified Public Accountants (NYSSCPA), the Association of Certified Fraud Examiners, the Association of Certified Financial Forensics, the Institute of Internal Auditors, and the Association of Certified Fraud Specialists.

 Apa received his bachelor’s degree in accounting from Northwestern University.